rcalixte/wayland-book/src/protocol-design/wire-protocol.md

 the other end using the ancillary data in the Unix domain socket message (msg_control).

+**enum**: A single value (or bitmap) from an enumeration of known constants, encoded into a 32-bit integer.

 ## Messages

 The wire protocol is a stream of messages built with these primitives.
 Every